mjen0012/immunopeptidomics/src/IAVnew copy.md

 async function fetchAlleles(cls, q = "", offset = 0, limit = PAGE_LIMIT_DEFAULT) {
   const clsNorm = (cls === "II" ?
 "II" : "I");

-  // Build a tolerant view of the HLA table: accept multiple possible column names
-  // and coalesce them into a single "allele" field per class. const baseCTE = sql`
+  if (!q || q.trim().length < 2) {
+    // Initial list (no filter): fast DISTINCT over pre-trimmed set const rows = (await db.sql`
       WITH base AS (
-      SELECT 'I' AS class,
-             TRIM(NULLIF(
-               COALESCE("Class I","ClassI","class_i","HLA_Class_I"), ''
-             )) AS allele
-      FROM hla
-      UNION ALL
+        SELECT 'I'  AS class, TRIM("Class I")  AS allele FROM hla WHERE "Class I"  IS NOT NULL AND LENGTH(TRIM("Class I"))  > 0 UNION ALL
-      SELECT 'II' AS class,
+        SELECT 'II' AS class, TRIM("Class II") AS allele FROM hla WHERE "Class II" IS NOT NULL AND LENGTH(TRIM("Class II")) > 0 ),
-             TRIM(NULLIF(
-               COALESCE("Class II","ClassII","class_ii","HLA_Class_II"), ''
-             )) AS allele
-      FROM hla
-    ),
       dedup AS (
-      SELECT DISTINCT class, allele
+        SELECT DISTINCT class, allele FROM base
-      FROM base
-      WHERE allele IS NOT NULL AND LENGTH(allele) > 0
       )
-  `;

-  if (!q || q.trim().length < 2) {
-    // Initial list (no filter): show a small page const rows = (await db.sql`
-      ${baseCTE}
       SELECT allele
       FROM dedup
       WHERE class = ${clsNorm}